 The U.S. federal government has determined that THC is safe and legal when the level of THC in the product is less than 0.3%.
 However, some states still have zero THC policy laws.

 What benefits can THC provide?
 Much like CBD, studies show that when THC is paired with other cannabinoids, it can assist with discomfort, mood, and sleep.

-Cannabinol (CBN) has been known to act as a sedative and sleep aid.
+Cannabinol (CBN) is known as the sleepy cannabinoid.
+When CBN is taken in larger quantities, it can make the user drowsy, which can help with falling asleep and staying asleep at night.
 When paired with other cannabinoids like CBD or THC, the effects of CBN are increased through the entourage effect.
-Click here to learn more.
+Click here to learn more about CBN.

 Cannabigerol (CBG) is very similar to CBD.
 CBG is what all cannabinoids start as, but as the hemp plant grows and is exposed to sunlight, CBG is chemically broken down and turned into other cannabinoids like CBD.
 CBG is often taken to assist in reducing discomfort and mood-related issues.
 Click here to learn more about CBG.

 Cannabichromene (CBC) has a similar structure to other cannabinoids, such as THC and CBD, but has unique properties and potential therapeutic benefits.
 Studies suggest that CBC may aid with recovery and can assist with reducing discomfort.
 Click here to learn more about CBC.